ursusminimus/strength_compendium/programming_thea.md

 1. Legs - Walking Lunges or Bulgarian Split Squats with Kettlebells
     - Possible to alternate Walking Lunges and Split Squats each week
     - TODO discuss preferences and how to program
+    - Split squats as base exercise and bodyweight walking lunges as assistance?
+        - 3 sets of 8-12 reps base
+        - 2 additional sets of different exercise (increase to 3 later) PRIO 3
 2. Pull Ups
+    - Lat Pull Down (no passive hang) - 5 sets, 8-12 reps
+        - TODO write down specific weights for progression: 35kg starting weight
-     - TODO discuss how to program
+    - TODO discuss how to program progression of regular pullup

 #### Session B:
 1. Overhead Press